top of page

 • Being passed over for promotions in favor of younger, less experienced employees

-• Layoffs that disproportionately affect older staff
+• Layoffs that disproportionately affect older workers

 • Refusal to hire qualified older candidates